dehezhang2/Notes/3103/CS3103_Operating_System.md

   // each reader takes one permission, reader request is impossible to cause a negative value
                   receive(readrequest, msg);
                   count--;
+  // reader will only permitted when count > 0
                   send(msg.id,"OK");
               }
           }